Fred Spinks

-Edwin Frederick Spinks (August 3, 1902 – October 19, 1982) was a Bermudan cricketer who played first-class cricket for Essex.
+Edwin Frederick Spinks (August 3, 1902 – October 19, 1982) was a Bermudian cricketer who played first-class cricket for Essex.
 Spinks was born in Bermuda and died in Orsett.

 Spinks made two first-class appearances as a tailender for Essex during the 1926 season, but was unable to make much of a contribution to the team's batting, scoring just two runs in three innings.